 Going for a technologically advanced alternative can save your company quite some money.
 A good example of this is filing expenses — something that usually involves a lot of people.
 When the expense has been made, the receipt is handed over to the finance department where it needs to be manually processed.
 It’s much easier to use a digital expense management platform, which can help with simplifying the process.

-Most tech solutions have huge time-saving benefits, which helps your employees to be more productive throughout their days.
+Most tech solutions have huge time-saving benefits, which help your employees to be more productive throughout their days.
 Take for example Google Maps, which allows you to plan the fastest route to your meeting with the tap of a button.
-Other apps can save your team from all kinds of trouble, including getting stuck in endless email threads, spending ages looking for the right excel sheet or digging through your email to find the right message.
+Other apps can save your team from all kinds of trouble, including getting stuck in endless email threads, spending ages looking for the right excel sheet, or digging through your email to find the right message.

 There’s no doubt that better tech leads to happier employees — especially when dealing with stressful business travel.
-It’s not just the fact that they don’t have to deal with old, slow and poorly designed systems anymore.
+It’s not just the fact that they don’t have to deal with old, slow, and poorly designed systems anymore.
 Your employees already use high-end tech products and web services in their private lives, and it can be frustrating that they need to work with sluggish systems for their jobs.

 On top of that, it’s much easier for workers to entertain themselves during downtime.
-Give your team a pair of good noise cancelling headphones, for example, and they’ll enjoy their time on planes a lot more as they can listen to music or watch Netflix without being disturbed by noisy passengers.
+Give your team a pair of good noise-canceling headphones, for example, and they’ll enjoy their time on planes a lot more as they can listen to music or watch Netflix without being disturbed by noisy passengers.

 Why Rydoo is the perfect addition to a tech-forward company

-Business travel can be messy, complicated and time-consuming.
-That’s why we built a tool that supports your employees every step of the way — when they’re booking, while they’re on the road and when they’re at their destination.
+Business travel can be messy, complicated, and time-consuming.
+That’s why we built a tool that supports your employees every step of the way — when they’re booking, while they’re on the road, and when they’re at their destination.
 With tons of useful features and a carefully designed user interface, your team will love using it.
 World-leading companies like Deloitte, Jaguar, Brussels airlines are already onboard, so what are you waiting for?
 Try Rydoo today by signing up for a free trial.